leifbr/f5certlabs/docs/class2/module03/lab1.rst

 ..
 HINT::

-   If you don’t see anything, set your Auto Refresh to 1 minute.
+   If you don't see anything, set your Auto Refresh to 1 minute.
 It may take up to 5 minutes for analytics data to load.

 View the Analytics Reports